James Anthony Frederick: Identification and trial

 Over the years, the authorities investigated numerous suspects in the Bado murders, until they eventually came across Frederick in 2001.
 A transient criminal with a rap sheet containing convictions for arson, resisting arrest and selling narcotics, he was known to live in Palm Beach at the time of the murders and was reportedly seen at the apartment on the day of the murders.
-Now considered a prime suspect, officers traveled to the state of Wisconsin, where Frederick was servinge a life term for armed robbery, to question him about the murders, but he did not provide them with anything useful.
+Now considered a prime suspect, officers traveled to the state of Wisconsin, where Frederick was serving a life term for armed robbery, to question him about the murders, but he did not provide them with anything useful.

 Eventually, authorities decided to use the advance of DNA technology for the case, uploading a sample of the supposed perpetrator's DNA found on four cigarette butts and a hair located at the Bado crime scene to CODIS.
 In May 2003, it was successfully matched to Frederick, who was subsequently charged with two counts of murder, burglary, kidnapping, sexual battery and grand theft.
-Whilst he steadfastly maintainced his innocence, Frederick was nonetheless convicted and given two life terms for the Bado murders.
+Whilst he steadfastly maintained his innocence, Frederick was nonetheless convicted and given two life terms for the Bado murders.

 In October 2006, Frederick's DNA came as a match to the Gatto murder, with which he was also charged and extradited back to Florida.
 Although he was a known acquaintance of Gatto, Frederick denied ever knowing him or ever visiting the apartment.
 In the end, he was never put on trial for the murder as he was already serving for life, and of September 2022, Frederick remains behind bars.